mantidproject/mantid/docs/source/interfaces/ISIS SANS v2.rst

 In the case of two workspaces the time difference between them it is determined by the difference between their first entry in the proton charge log.
 This time difference is then applied to all timestamps of the second workspace.
-The second workspace is essentially layed on top of the first workspace.
+The second workspace is essentially laid on the first.
 The same principle applies if more than two workspaces are involved as this is a pairwise operation.
 The working principle is illustrated below:

 .. figure:: ../images/sans_isis_v2_add_tabs_overlay.png
    :align: center